athype/cob_ctrlaltelite/Documentation/Products/Sprint 3 Retrospective.md

 ### 5. Client Satisfaction
 - The final client demo received positive feedback, with clients appreciating the ease of use and added flexibility in managing feedback.
-- Clients were satisfied with the security measures, ensuring compliance with ISO27001 standards.

 ---